Ricky6Samson/superstore-analytics/README.md

 ##  Objectives
 - Understand sales and profit patterns across regions, categories, and customer segments.
-- Build a regression model to **predict profit** using key business factors.
+- Built a regression model to **predict profit** using key business factors.
-- Classify orders based on profitability levels.
+- Classified orders based on profitability levels.
-- Segment customers using **K-Means clustering** to identify groups with similar purchase behaviors.
+- Segmented customers using **K-Means clustering** to identify groups with similar purchase behaviors.
-- Forecast future sales using **SARIMAX** and **Prophet** models.
+- Forecasted future sales using **SARIMAX** and **Prophet** models.
-- Visualize findings and model performance for business decision-making.
+- Visualized findings and model performance for business decision-making.

 ---